National Avg. Salary

 Programs and Degrees

-Here are the most common degrees for becoming a Nuclear Technician. an Associate's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Nuclear Technician. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 Job Growth Projections and Forecast